grafana/grafana/docs/sources/best-practices/best-practices-for-managing-dashboards.md

 ## Best practices to follow

 - Avoid dashboard sprawl, meaning the uncontrolled growth of dashboards.
+Dashboard sprawl negatively affects time to find the right dashboard.
+Duplicating dashboards and changing “one thing” (worse: keeping original tags) is the easiest kind of sprawl.
   - Periodically review the dashboards and remove unnecessary ones.
   - If you create a temporary dashboard, perhaps to test something, append the name with `-TEST`.
 Delete the dashboard when you are finished.
 - Copying dashboards with no significant changes is not a good idea.